csimona/tumor-prevention-rat-scRNAseq/README.md

 Data
 -------
-The raw scRNAseq and bulk RNASeq data is accessible at [GEO GSEA]().
+The RNA-seq and scRNA-seq data generated in this study have been deposited in the NCBI GEO database under accession number [GSE184095](https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/geo/query/acc.cgi?acc=GSE184095)

-Preprocessed RDS objects can be downloaded from the following [zenodo link](https://zenodo.org/record/7293642#.Y4krEi-B19f):
+Preprocessed RDS objects can be downloaded from [zenodo](https://zenodo.org/record/7293642#.Y4krEi-B19f):

 HTSeq counts inputs from the bulk RNASeq analysis can be downloaded from `data\`.